LipConqueror/golips_art_engine/README.md

 	- Spawns 50% faster on our computer compare to single thread
 - Colorsets for multi-component color combinations
 - Limited component collocation
-	- for example: this hair may only appear on that head
+	- for example: this hair may only appears on that head
 - Set start id
 - Set custom 'none' property name
 - More metadata output options